-The Erasmus Policy Statement defines our institutional strategy in relation to the Erasmus Charter for Higher Education, which has been awarded to Titu Maiorescu University for the Erasmus+ programme 2014-2020.
+The Erasmus Policy Statement defines our institutional strategy in relation to the Erasmus Charter for Higher Education 2021/2027.

 Founded in 1990, Titu Maiorescu University (TMU) has a unique position in the Romanian Higher Education system.
 The university has developed according to the socio-economic and labour market requirements, so that currently it is a comprehensive private university with 10 faculties that provide a diversified educational offer, on all three cycles: Bachelor, Master’s and PhD programmes.
 TMU is the only Romanian private university with the full spectrum of BA in health education (Medicine, Dentistry and Pharmacy), Informatics, Law, Psychology, International Relations and Communication, Finance & Accounting, numerous MA programs and three doctoral schools (Medicine, Dentistry and Law).